Vitaljok/charging-station-demo/README.md

 * Added fake processing delay to service method
 * Defined `DataService` in module providers to get *dependency injection* work
 * Injected `DataService` into component's constructor and used it during `OnInit` life-cycle hook.

+## Step 6 - Moving to asynchronous service processing using Observables
+* Changed service method to return `Observable`
+* Used subscription approach to get data asynchronously